-Julia Marlin is Director of Coaching Operations for VGP and has been working with VGP since April 2015 when she joined as the first practice coach.
-Since then, her team has grown to 7 practice coaches.
+Julia Behr, CVPM, CVBL, CCFP, is the Director of Coaching Operations for VGP and has been working with VGP since April 2015 when she joined as the first practice coach.
+Since then, her team has grown to 9 practice coaches.
 She is passionate about providing support, tools, and resources to help veterinary hospitals thrive!

-Julia has over 20 years of experience in the veterinary industry including over 15 years of experience in veterinary practice management.
-She has a Bachelors’ degree in Biology with minors in Psychology and Music History.
-She attended AAHA’s Veterinary Management School in 2003 and was recently approved to take her CVPM examination to become a Certified Veterinary Practice Manager, the industry’s highest distinction for veterinary managers.
+Julia has over 25 years of experience in the veterinary industry including 18 years of experience in veterinary practice management.
+She has a Bachelors’ degree in Biology with minors in Psychology and Music History from Indiana University.
+She attended AAHA’s Veterinary Management School in 2003 where she first saw Shawn McVey speak.
+She is a Certified Veterinary Practice Manager, the industry’s highest distinction for veterinary managers.
 She has also become a Certified Veterinary Business Leader through NAVC and is a Certified Compassion Fatigue Professional.

 Julia has managed both small animal general practices and emergency and specialty practices.
 She worked with Shawn McVey to implement Pathway Planning in two of the first practices it was utilized in.
 After seeing the success of this process along with improved leadership and communication training, she was thrilled to work with VGP to share resources and practice management support in an effort to elevate the veterinary industry.

-She currently resides in the house she grew up in in New Albany, IN, with her boyfriend and his children, Amelia and Ethan, and their golden retriever, Sadie, and their Labrador retriever, Sgt.
+She currently resides in the house she grew up in in New Albany, IN, with her husband and their children, Amelia and Ethan, their golden retriever, Sadie, and their Labrador retriever, Sgt.
 Pepper.
 She enjoys gardening, cooking, traveling, watching the kids play sports and listening to music.

 Leather Morgan Brice has always enjoyed working and being around animals.
 She began riding horses at the tender age of two and raced barrels thereafter well into her teens.
-Leather’s passion for horsemanship and rodeo continues as she is presently barrel racing on weekends and learning the art of team roping with her husband of 16 years.
-Together they have three horses, seven chickens, one dog and two cats.
+Leather’s passion for horsemanship and rodeo continues as she is presently barrel racing again and learning the art of team roping with her husband of 18 years.
+Together they have three horses, six chickens, one dog and four cats.
 They bought a ranchette together in the summer of 2017 in Pipe Creek, Texas and have been loving the country lifestyle ever since.

 Leather Brice began her journey in the veterinary world while living in the Caribbean with her husband.
 Only one resident in a foreign household may hold a work permit to gain employment with a Caribbean company.
 Her husband had been contracted to work in the islands thus Leather, as an active individual, sought out activities to keep her busy.
 Her search landed her first, at the Ardastra Botanical Gardens and Zoo in Nassau, Bahamas, where she volunteered and quickly became a member of the veterinary team.
 Her fire for the veterinary industry was lit and she went on to hold positions in many other organizations throughout the Caribbean all as a volunteer.
 Upon reaching the island of St. Thomas she was given the opportunity to work for a terrific hospital.
 St. Thomas is a U.S. territory and therefore allowed Leather to work as an employee rather than a volunteer.
 She honed her skills as a receptionist, technician and inventory manager.
-Upon returning to the continental U.S. she gained employment with an animal hospital in San Antonio, TX where she quickly rose through the ranks to become the Practice Manager.
-It was after attending her first Pathway Planning seminar in 2015 that she felt confident in accepting the role as Practice Manager and begin working the Pathway Plan.
+Upon returning to the continental U.S. she gained employment with Northern Oaks Bird & Animal Hospital where she quickly rose through the ranks to become the Practice Manager.
+It was after attending her first Pathway Planning seminar in 2015 that she felt confident in accepting the role as Practice Manager for Northern Oaks.

 In the summer of 2018 Leather accepted an offer to become a Practice Coach with VGP.
-She looks forward to a long and prosperous relationship with VGP and the opportunity to share her knowledge and skillset with practices across the nation.
+She loves her career as a Coach with VGP and the opportunity to share her knowledge and skillset with practices across the nation.
 Leather is certified in Inventory Management and studying to become a Certified Veterinary Business Leader.